 Charles Kim is Managing Member and Co-founder of Alpine Group, an investment management firm.
 He received a Bachelor of Science degree from Binghamton University in Management and Finance.
 Charles and his wife Jean Su Maeng Kim are dedicated philanthropists and proud parents of three young children.
 They are prominent supporters of Binghamton University, establishing a scholarship for incoming students from New York and the US Virgin Islands.
 They also provided a gift to establish the YS Kim Korean Student Center, dedicated to the memory of Mr. Young-Sam Kim, father of Charles and his brother James.
 Recently, and also in honor of Mr. Young-Sam Kim, they established the YS Kim Foundation, a philanthropic organization focused on creating lasting impact through arts-based and youth development initiatives and financial support to community and educational nonprofit organizations.
 Charles serves on the Board of Directors for Binghamton University Foundation and was awarded the university’s highest honor, the University Medal.
 In addition to his work with Binghamton University, he serves as an advisor to BEAT Global, an organization that works with youth to connect education and the arts.
 He was honored on the 2020 Ferd’s List of Inspiring Entrepreneurs and Leaders, an initiative created by Junior Achievement Europe.

 Andrew Park is a Member of Alpine Group, an investment management firm.
 He manages and oversees Alpine’s investments, operations and philanthropic activities.
 Prior to joining Alpine, Andrew has spent his career working in Finance as a portfolio manager and advisor to foundations, endowments and high net worth individuals.
 Andrew received a BS in Management and Finance from Binghamton University, and earned both an MBA and an MS in Risk Management from the NYU Stern School of Business.
-He serves on the Board of Directors of the Virgin Islands Children’s Museum located in St. Thomas, USVI.
+He serves as Treasurer of the YS Kim Foundation and is on the Board of Directors of the Virgin Islands Children’s Museum located on St. Thomas, USVI.
 Andrew and his wife Lynn have three young children.